BeeLTL/Parking-Detection/README.md

 ##  Overview

-this is my final year master's project.
-It employs computer vision and machine learning to identify available parking spots in a lot, utilizing Yolov8 and ByteTrack.
-The system is designed to be efficient, accurate, and user-friendly.
+This final year master's project applies computer vision and machine learning to develop an efficient, accurate, and user-friendly system for identifying available parking spots in a parking lot.
+The system leverages YOLOv8 for object detection and ByteTrack for multi-object tracking.
+To ensure robustness against variations in camera angles, the project utilizes the VisDrone dataset for training and evaluation.
 ---

 ##  Features